 7. Avoid Rain, Haze, And Fog For The Best Sign Views

-Pro Tip: Round out your trip by adding these classic Hollywood locations to your Los Angeles itinerary.
+Pro Tip: Round out your trip by adding all classic Hollywood locations to your Los Angeles itinerary but aim for the perfect weather, as well.

 8. Get Up Early Or Go Late